sendgrid/docs/content/docs/ui/sending-email/recipient-subscription-preferences.md

   show: true
 ---

-Emails that are sent with an unsubscribe group specified will have 2 links at the bottom of the email; an “Email Preferences” link, and an “Unsubscribe” link.
+Emails that are sent with an unsubscribe group specified will have 2 links at the bottom of the email: an “Email Preferences” link and an “Unsubscribe” link.

 If you do not specify an unsubscribe group when sending an email, the unsubscribe link will act as a global unsubscribe.
 This means that the recipient will no longer get any emails at all, including potentially important emails like password resets.
 To avoid this, create unsubscribe groups.